tnetenbaa/minty/README.md

 **For System Install:** copy to /usr/share/icons

 ## To Do

-New app icons
+-Mimetype overhaul

+-New trash icon

-Install scripts
+-Install scripts

 ## Credits